ribo916/polly-playground/README.md

 # Polly Playground

-This project is a **Next.js-based showcase** designed to demonstrate real-world interactions with **Polly's API**.
-It provides a minimal but production-like structure for authenticating, calling Polly endpoints, and visualizing responses — while keeping credentials and tokens fully secure.
+This project is a **Next.js-based showcase** demonstrating real-world interactions with **Polly’s API**, including authentication, pricing workflows, portal logins, secure environment overrides, and structured server-side logging.
+All sensitive credentials remain server-side and are never exposed to the browser.

 ---